Comments on CCPR Alewife Plan

 CCPR Alewife Public Meeting

 Thursday, November 30, 6:00-8:00 pm, Russell Youth Center, 680 Huron Avenue

-A public meeting will be held on the draft Climate Change Preparedness & Resilience (CCPR) Plan for the Alewife/Fresh Pond area.
-The meeting will involve a brief overview of the plan and then participants can go through a series of interactive stations to learn more about the plan and provide feedback to the City.
+A public meeting was held on the draft Climate Change Preparedness & Resilience (CCPR) Plan for the Alewife/Fresh Pond area.
+The meeting involved a brief overview of the plan and a series of interactive stations to learn more about the plan and provide feedback to the City.

 Draft CCPR Plan for Alewife/Fresh Pond Released

 The first component of the Cambridge Climate Change Preparedness & Resilience Plan has been issued.
 The first component is a plan for the Alewife/Fresh Pond area that informs a larger citywide CCPR Plan to be completed in 2018.
 The draft plan is being issued in advance of the November 30th public meeting.
 The plan consists of an overview report, a handbook, and 3 technical appendices.
 The documents are posted under the "CCPR" tab of this webpage.